 The Patagonia Traverse Jacket comes with two side pockets for storage.
 This is nice in case you want to store thinner running gloves, a hat, or a house/car key.
 The pockets are sown to the jacket, so you don’t get any flapping around which can be annoying and since also can be used as inside the jacket pockets.
 On the inside of the pockets is a light furry layer of fabric that does a good job at keeping your hands warm in a pinch, but keep in mind this is a “light layer” and won’t substitute for mittens or gloves.
 This light furry layer also goes around the neck collar of the jacket to keep your neck warm on those cooler days.

 Overall, I am super stoked about this jacket and with a price tag of $119, this is a must have in your jacket quiver.
-For more information, please visit Patagonia.com
+For more information on the Traverse Jacket and other Patagonia products, please visit www.patagonia.com